 I wrote this post earlier in the week as I packed for a short family trip to Sanibel Island, Florida.
-Hopefully, we will relax while soaking up healthy amounts of vitamin D. Though our family has been to Sanibel Island before, we have never visited during the dreaded Spring Break crowds.
+Hopefully, while you are enjoying this 3-2-1 Piña Colada Cake, we will relax while soaking up healthy amounts of vitamin D. Though our family has been to Sanibel Island before, we have never visited during the dreaded Spring Break crowds.
 However, that is when my 2 adult children were available and we all needed a warm get-away,so we decided to give it a try.
 In the past, we found Sanibel to be a wonderful destination for family time, just hanging out, shelling, biking, breathing.
 That is our unscheduled plan for this trip as well.

 If you can’t get away but need a break from still wintery weather (or want to send a care package to someone needing warmth) I offer you a cup of instant sunshine in the form of a 3-2-1 Piña Colada Cake.
 Imagine fluffy vanilla cake speckled with shredded coconut and juicy bits of pineapple.
 Then top this tropical treat with generous drizzles of sweet coconut cream.
 Now stop imagining and grab a mug.
 A 3-2-1 Piña Colada Cake can be ready to eat in 1 microwave minute!